How Do We Survey Botanical Gardens?

 Known as the 'Growing Our Green Heritage Project', the scheme has received £590,814 so far from a National Lottery Heritage Fund Grant.
 Projected to cost £13.8 million, it aims to restore the site's four Victorian glasshouses so they can be used in the modern day.
 As part of its Our Future City Plan 2040, Birmingham City Council is providing support to the project.

 Due to the sensitive nature of the site, a careful, expert approach by those experienced in heritage conservation much be applied.
-The age of the buildings also heightens the need for a measured survey, due to the necessity of preserving the unique character of the historic buildings through an in-depth understanding of the structure.
-A keen awareness of each building's dimensions as well as its specific details also ensures that any damage can be avoided.
+The age of the buildings also heightens the need for a measured survey, due to the necessity of preserving the unique character of the historic structures through in-depth understanding.
+A keen awareness of each building's dimensions as well as its specific details also ensures that any accidental damage can be avoided.

 What did the survey involve?

-Our surveys were required in service of a transformation project planned for the gardens by Howells, an architectural firm, and Donald Insall Associates, an architectural practice and heritage consultancy.
+Our surveys were required for the purpose of a transformation project planned for the gardens by Howells, an architectural firm, and Donald Insall Associates, an architectural practice and heritage consultancy.
 To fulfil their designs, they needed a comprehensive survey of the site.
 We provided:

-• A Drone Photographic Inspection Survey, comprising a Photographic and Video Survey of external facades and high level 360 photos in Lily and Palm Houses
+- A Drone Photographic Inspection Survey, comprising a Photographic and Video Survey of external facades and high level 360 photos in the Lily and Palm Houses

-• A Measured Building Survey of the Main Area, delivered in Revit and CAD showing plans, elevations, roof plan and sections.
+- A Measured Building Survey of the Main Area, delivered in Revit and CAD, showing plans, elevations, and sections

 The role of our survey